About Bill & Kim Cook

 1997: After making lots of written offers and flipping several houses, they bought their first single-family-rental home.
 Buying their first rental property scared the heck out of them.

 1997: Because their friends kept asking them “how to” real estate investing questions, they formed the Cherokee County Subgroup for Georgia REIA.
+The group met at Karen Danaman’s house.
 They didn’t know the answers to most of the questions they were asked.
 However, they would investigate and get back to the questioners with the answers.
-By answering questions, Bill and Kim’s knowledge level rapidly increased.
-Helping others to be real estate investors scared the heck out of….well, you get the idea…each knew thing we attempted scared the heck out of us!
+By researching and answering questions, Bill and Kim’s knowledge level rapidly increased.
+Helping others to be real estate investors scared the heck out of….well, you get the idea…each new thing we attempted scared the heck out of us!

 1997: Bill began teaching others how to knock on seller’s doors and make written offers.

-January 1, 1998: Bill quit his J-O-B and became a full-time real estate investor.
+January 1, 1998: Following Dyches’ advice, Bill quit his J-O-B and became a full-time real estate investor.
 To make sure they could afford to put food on the table, Kim kept her job at her dad’s pawn shop and beauty shop.

 1998: Did their first Subject-to Deal.